• home

 Going straight up and through the roof is nearly always cheaper and easier than going out through a wall and then up.
 Check current building regulations for the height of the flue / distance from roof.

-How to light a stove.
+How to light a wood stove (NB: you don’t need firelighters!).

 Firewood